Fall 2022

 Lexile 1220

-Features Author/Illustrator note, Awards, Bibliography/further reading, Endnote, Glossary, Index, Maps, Primary source quotations/images, Reviewed, Starred Reviews, Timeline, and Websites
+Features Author/Illustrator note, Awards, Bibliography/further reading, Endnote, Glossary, Index, Maps, Primary source quotations/images, Reviewed, Starred Reviews, and Timeline

 Author: Danna Staaf